rajo69/RESNET-18-Robustness-in-MATLAB/README.md

 ### Common Parameters & Preprocessing

 Throughout all the four experiments, `LearnRate = 0.01`, `miniBatchSize = 128` and `MaxEpoch = 100` has been maintaied for consistency.
-In all the experiments, training data set has been scaled up from 32x32x3 to 224x224x3, randomly shifted vertically and horizontally by upto 4 pixels and flipped using `ImageDataAugmenter` before being passed on to `miniBatchQueue`.
+In all the experiments, training data set has been scaled up from 32x32x3 to 224x224x3, randomly shifted vertically and horizontally by upto 4 pixels and flipped using `imageDataAugmenter` before being passed on to `miniBatchQueue`.

 ### Experiment 1: Training on Clean CIFAR-10 Data